Noah Lyles breaks Michael Johnson's U.S. record that stood since 1996

 But for agonizing moments, the on-field clock stubbornly showed Lyles' unofficial time as 19.32.
 The mark would elate any other runner in the world, but it was also the same time Michael Johnson set in the 200 meters at the 1996 Atlanta Olympics.
 Since then, it has seemed unassailable.
 Until now.

 Lyles, 25, stood with his hands on his hips, staring.
-He walked over to the clock, talking to it.
+He walked over to the clock at Hayward Field in Eugene, Ore., talking to it.

 🚨 AMERICAN SWEEP 🚨 🚨 AMERICAN RECORD 🚨— Team USA (@TeamUSA) July 22, 2022